microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 valid via the IWeakReference::Resolve method.

-Note, because IWeakReference represents a proxy to an xlang object that may no longer exist, none of the IXlangUnknown methods are relevant.
+Note, because IWeakReference represents a proxy to an xlang object that may no longer exist, none of the IXlangObject methods are relevant.
 As such, this is one of the few places where an xlang ABI interface inherits directly from IUnknown.

 ``` cpp